fchuffar/ptldata/README.md

 ## Description

 The `ptldata` package provides a set of data dedicated to the ptlmapper R package.
-It embeds simulated single cell values (phenotypes), for differents individuals and their genotypes.
+It embeds simulated single cell values (phenotypes), each population of cells belonging to one of a set of individuals, and where the genotype of these individuals is also simulated.
+See Chuffart et al. PLoS Genetics 2016 for details.

 ## Content of the package

-Objects availables in the package are:
+Objects available in the package are:

   * `indiv` Description of the simulated individuals.
   * `cells` Simulated single cell values (phenotypes).
-  * `genodata` Genotype of the simulated individuals.
+  * `genodata` Genotypes of the simulated individuals.

 ## Installation